Research Team

 Tariro Moyana-Mukwidigwi

-Dr Tariro Moyana-Mukwidigwi is an anthropologist and lecturer affiliated with the National University of Science and Technology (NUST) in Bulawayo, Zimbabwe.
-Holding a Ph.D. in Anthropology from the University of KwaZulu Natal, her research interests lie at the intersection of anthropology, health, and spatial humanities.
-Driven by a passion for interdisciplinary research, she explores the complexities of gender, socio-cultural dimensions of health, women’s health experiences, and spatial justice within diverse cultural contexts.
+Dr. Tariro Moyana-Mukwidigwi is an anthropologist and lecturer at the National University of Science and Technology (NUST) in Bulawayo, Zimbabwe.
+She holds a Ph.D. in Anthropology from the University of KwaZulu Natal and specializes in the intersections of anthropology, health, and spatial humanities.
+Her research explores gender, socio-cultural dimensions of health, women’s health experiences, and spatial justice within diverse cultural contexts.

-In addition to her scholarly pursuits, Dr Moyana-Mukwidigwi teaches social and behavioural sciences at NUST, focusing on the socio-cultural dimensions of health.
-Her courses emphasise reproductive health, cultural determinants of health, and the aetiology of disease within African contexts.
-Notably, she has published research papers and contributed to an interdisciplinary project in spatial humanities.
+At NUST, Dr. Moyana-Mukwidigwi teaches social and behavioural sciences, with a focus on reproductive health, cultural determinants of health, and disease aetiology in African settings.
+She has published research papers and contributed to interdisciplinary projects in spatial humanities.

 Research Associates